Skip to content

 • Resources

-• Standalone CGIC Resources
+• CGIC Toolkits

 Prosecutors play a key role in the CGIC process.
 In this section, you will find information on topics relevant to CGIC and prosecution generally - to include reducing gun violence and witness intimidation, as well as trial techniques and information on the role of the prosecutor in violent crime investigations.